Um… hi. My name is Ashley and I’m a coconut flour addict.

 Why the coconut flour craze over here?
 To be totally honest, I have too much coconut flour in my pantry.
-Plus, the nut-free + dessert sections in my fancy schmancy recipe index needed some lovin’.
-Oh and I of course LOVE my nut-free readers and want to give them more food options. ?
+Plus, the nut-free + dessert sections in my fancy-schmancy recipe index needed some lovin’.
+Oh, and I of course LOVE my nut-free readers and want to give them more food options.

 Something I MUST tell you about baking these sweet fruity muffins: you will want to use silicone baking cups (or an extremely well-greased pan).
-The only reason I use pretty paper liners is because they look cute in photos which is what (hopefully) convinces you to make the muffins.
+The only reason I use pretty paper liners is that they look cute in photos which is what (hopefully) convinces you to make the muffins.
 You know what’s not cute though?
 Losing ⅛ of my muffin to a paper liner.
 That’s just the deal when it comes to baking coconut flour muffins/cupcakes you guys.
 So get on the silicone baking cup bandwagon.